HabanaAI/Intel_Gaudi3_Software/mme/README.md

-# MME stack - Habana Labs MME management library
+# MME stack - Intel Gaudi Software MME management library

 This library will contain all files related to MME-stack . both for graph-compiler to use in deployment and for HW-verification